litecoinz-project/bitcore-node-litecoinz/README.md

 bitcore-node start
 ```

-Note: For your convenience, we distribute bitcoind binaries for x86_64 Linux and x86_64 Mac OS X. Upon npm install, the binaries for your platform will be downloaded.
+Note: For your convenience, we distribute litecoinzd binaries for x86_64 Linux and x86_64 Mac OS X. Upon npm install, the binaries for your platform will be downloaded.
 For more detailed installation instructions, or if you want to compile the project yourself, then please see the Bitcore branch of [Bitcoin Core with additional indexing](https://github.com/bitpay/bitcoin/tree/0.12.1-bitcore).

 ## Prerequisites

-- GNU/Linux x86_32/x86_64, or OSX 64bit *(for bitcoind distributed binaries)*
+- GNU/Linux x86_32/x86_64, or OSX 64bit *(for litecoinzd distributed binaries)*
 - Node.js v0.10, v0.12 or v4
 - ZeroMQ *(libzmq3-dev for Ubuntu/Debian or zeromq on OSX)*
 - ~200GB of disk storage